 Shenzhen has more young people than any other Chinese city.
-So now you know this place is going to be hip and fun.
+So now you know it is going to be hip and fun teaching English in Shenzhen.
 And truly it is.
 One could prattle on and on all day about Shenzhen, a place that just 30 years ago was a small market town.
 Today, it’s one of the biggest and most bustling cities in the south of China.
 If you are teaching in Shenzhen, then congratulations, there are a lot it has to offer.

 There’s plenty more where that came from too.
 Shenzhen is a wonderful city to stay and play in when you’re in China.
 Plus, it’s close to Hong Kong, so if you get that travel bug itch you just have to scratch, it’s very easy to hop on over for another adventure!